PAYE90011 - Reconcile individual: underpayments: work item 236 - issue request for voluntary payment

 • Close the work item

-For an underpayment arising in respect of years up to and including 2009-10, the underpayment concerned may be working with the Underpayment Support Team (UST) by the time you commence your review of work item 236.
+In cases where the customer has already contacted us and you are reviewing work item 236, the underpayment concerned may be working with the Underpayment Support Team (UST) by the time you commence your review of the work item.
 You will be able to identify whether or not this is so as cases concerned will have an appropriate UST Contact History note on them.
 Where such a note is on the case being worked you should BF work item 236 for 12 weeks (the UST will clear the work item during their review of the underpayment) and move on to the next work item 236 case requiring review.

 Note: If you have cause to review the tax calculation(s) associated to work item 236, and in doing so, you notice that a reason for the underpayment is found to be employer error (for example the employer operated an incorrect code in the year) you must follow the guidance at PAYE90020 before you pursue the customer for the underpayment concerned.